 Calvino’s primary definition of multiplicity speaks of the infinite relationships of space and time.
 I retained the strict numeral system to signify the importance of order in chaos and the need for rules in order to create freedom.
 To represent this, I created a dartboard with many half-visible layers of overlapping vellum.
 Each layer contains all of the lines and the numbers, but would be rotated at a slightly different angle so that the sections would overlap.
 Participants are not be able to see the number aimed at, and likely hit many numerals at once, thereby implying the infinite.

-I designed a dart to match the theme of each board.
+I also designed a dart to match the theme of each board.

 Each dart flight reads a four letter word, one letter per facet.
 Each flight also contains an opposing word simultanously on the facing facet, but staggered so that the antonym reads one step slower as the dart spins.